Hot Rod Hundley: Senior season

 In his final collegiate season, in 1957, Hundley averaged 23.1 points and 10.5 rebounds per game.
+He was a consensus first team All-American.
 He began his senior season with 23 points and 9 rebounds in the first game, 25 points and 13 rebounds in the second game, and 28 points and 12 rebounds in the third game of the season.
 In the next contest against Penn State, Hundley scored 17 points and totaled 16 rebounds.
 He then had 25 points and 10 rebounds in the 83–82 upset over the Duke Blue Devils.
 He then had consecutive games of 24 points, the first with 9 rebounds and the second with 12.
 In the January 5 game against Furman, Hundley scored a career-high 54 points and grabbed 18 rebounds in the victory, a school record for points in a game.
 He followed the game up with a game of 32 points and then the following game with 34 points and 15 rebounds against Villanova.
 He then had three games of 21 points, 19 points and then 18 points.
 He then had a game of 30 points with 13 points against St. John's followed by a game of 34 points and 10 rebounds against VMI.
 He then had a five-game stretch of 32 points, 28 points, 23 points, 39 points, and 27 points and 20 rebounds.

 Legacy

+Hundley holds a varsity school record with 54 points in a single game against Furman and holds a freshman team record of 62 points.
+Over three varsity seasons, Hundley averaged 24.5 points per game, and totaled 2,180 career points, second only to Naismith Memorial Basketball Hall of Fame guard Jerry West's 2,309 points.
+He also averaged 10.6 rebounds per game over three years.
+During Hundley's varsity career, WVU had a won-loss record of 72–16 (.818), with three Southern Conference titles and three NCAA tournament appearances.
+He scored more than 40 points in a game six times, which led to the Mountaineers scoring over 100 points in nine games.